Overview

 Controls

-• Toggle the Summary metrics On or Off, and also choose which metrics to display and hide.
+Toggle the Summary metrics On or Off, and also decide which metrics to display and hide.

 You can also view the Generated, Open, Converted, and leaked volume or Count of leads, Opportunities, and closed won bookings, and similarly, the $ Value of these Leads, Opportunities, and Bookings.